RMIT-SEPT/majorproject-2-thurs-18-30-5/README.md

 ![Frontend CircleCI Update](/docs/README_screenshots/frontend_ci_update.png)

 #### Run
-To run the dockerised frontend web app locally, you can run `docker run -it --rm -p 1337:8080 agme-app`
+To run the dockerised frontend web app locally, you can run `docker run -it --rm -p 1337:8080 agme-app:prod`

 In order to access the deployed instance, simply navigate to the EC2 Instance panel and access the frontend via the IPv4 link
 ![EC2 Link](/docs/README_screenshots/fe_ec2_link.png)